 Stock Our Market

 Food and personal care items are needed year-round.
-In addition to non-perishable items for our food pantry, we also accept local produce from farms and gardens and perishables such as bread, pastries, ice cream and desserts from area businesses.
+In addition to non-perishable items for our Markets, we also accept local produce from farms and gardens and perishables such as bread, pastries, ice cream and desserts from area businesses.
 Personal care items, such as toothpaste, shampoo, shaving cream, soap and diapers, are also needed in the Market.

 Donations are accepted during our normal business hours and by appointment.
 Our Neighbors' Table is open Monday - Thursday from 9:00 am to 4:00 pm, and Friday from 9:00 am to 2:00 pm.
 For an appointment outside of business hours, please call us at 978.388.1907.